 Application and prerequisites

-The application for enrolment in Biorefinery Pilot Research will open during the first quarter of 2020.
+The application for enrolment in Biorefinery Pilot Research will open during the second quarter of 2021.
 We will post a link here to the registration form.

 This course is recommended for students with an interest in biorefinery at the PhD or postdoctoral level, as well as industry representatives who wish to learn about research and innovation as carried out at the biorefinery-related pilot and demonstration units lining the east coast of Northern Sweden.